Looking for a beach getaway without the big-city bustle? Then Marco Island might be the perfect place for you.

 Caxambas Park is open every day from 7:00 a.m. to dusk.

-These are often included as part of a package with other tours, but shelling is well worth a trip in its own right.
+These are often included as part of a package with other tours, but island shelling is well worth a trip in its own right.

 The constantly shifting tides provide a steady supply of items to be found, from graceful sand dollars to the iconic conch shells.
+There is plenty to keep rising tide explorers busy!

 Many tours offer at least a few hours to explore, and come with a knowledgeable guide who can tell you more about the creatures that once lived in these decorative shells.